Hitchwiki/hitchwiki/README.md

 We have two major ways of running the software:

+### Installing with Vagrant (recommended)

+The easiest and quickest way to get started is with Vagrant.
+Running through Vagrant can be a little bit slower.
+See [INSTALL-vagrant.md](INSTALL-vagrant.md) for further details.

 ### Installing locally

 Install the stack on your localhost.
 This approach takes a little more time to setup, and bit more manual configuration, but is super fast, and can be easier to work with.
-See [INSTALL.md](https://raw.githubusercontent.com/Hitchwiki/hitchwiki/master/INSTALL.md) for details.
+See [INSTALL.md](INSTALL.md) for details.

-### Installing with Vagrant

-The easiest and quickest way to get started is with Vagrant.
-Running through Vagrant can be a little bit slower.
-See [INSTALL-vagrant.md](https://raw.githubusercontent.com/Hitchwiki/hitchwiki/master/INSTALL-vagrant.md) for further details.

 ## License
 Code [MIT](LICENSE.md)